Reuse, share and upcycle

 Community sharing initiatives

-Next time you’re thinking you need to purchase something, consider whether signing up to the Brisbane Tool Library or Share Shed can help you save money, live more sustainably and support community initiatives.
+Items available may include power tools, kitchen appliances, camping equipment, sports gear, toys and games, musical instruments and party gear.
+Consider if signing up to the Brisbane Tool Library or Share Shed can help you save money, live more sustainably and support community initiatives.

 Brisbane Tool Library